pvd232/narx-mware-ws/README.md

 # 🚀 Welcome to Narx!

 # Narx is an online service that provides medication stockage information for independent pharmacies.
-Narx works with its network of pharmacy partners to maintain an accurate, real time availability of certain, in-demand medications including many madications used for ADHD.
-The Narx platform acts as a middleware software that relies upon the latest LLMs and twilio networking APIs to survey drug stockage using AI-enabled agents.
+Narx works with its network of pharmacy partners to maintain an accurate, real time availability of certain, in-demand medications.
+The Narx platform acts as a middleware software that relies upon the latest LLMs and twilio networking APIs to survey drug stockage using fine-tuned GPT instances.
 Narx is currently only in testing mode, and the following codebase has not been deployed to production.

 # ------> Setup Instructions <------